-Grief and death are two painful words and no one should experience them suddenly.
+Grief and death are two painful words, and no one should experience them suddenly.
 This pandemic has made many families go through the pain of losing a loved one.
 My friend Grace curated a list for such families and she was kind enough to let me use some recommendations in my posts.
-You can check the Instagram post here CLICK HERE
+You can check out the Instagram post here.
+CLICK HERE

 I hope the below books will help you to answer the kid’s question.